EfthymiaKakoulidou/unscramble-the-word/TESTING.md

 ## Responsiveness

-I've tested my deployed project on multiple devices to check for responsiveness issues.
+I've tested my deployed project on multiple devices to check for responsiveness issues (The template is given by CI so I cannot really control the responsiveness).

 | Device | Image | Notes |
 | --- | --- | --- |